 Co-author Professor Angus Kirkland, from the Department of Materials at Oxford University and Science Director at the new electron Physical Science Imaging Centre (ePSIC) at Harwell Science and Innovation Campus, considers this research as a model of how Oxford tackles key industrial and academic complications by utilizing interdisciplinary expertise and resources.

-Co-author Professor Sir John Meurig Thomas, from the Department of Materials Science and Metallurgy at the University of Cambridge, stated that the work could be extended so that liquid components of inexpensive solid catalysts and refined petroleum can lead to massive production of high-purity hydrogen that can be utilized for commercial purposes, including CO
+Co-author Professor Sir John Meurig Thomas, from the Department of Materials Science and Metallurgy at the University of Cambridge, stated that the work could be extended so that liquid components of inexpensive solid catalysts and refined petroleum can lead to massive production of high-purity hydrogen that can be utilized for commercial purposes, including CO2 -free energy production.

-'Instead of burning fossil fuels, leading to CO 2, we use them to generate hydrogen, which with fuel cells produces electric power and pure water.
-This is the future – transportation without CO 2 and hot air.'
+Professor Edwards added: 'Instead of burning fossil fuels, leading to CO2, we use them to generate hydrogen, which with fuel cells produces electric power and pure water.
+This is the future – transportation without CO2 and hot air.'

 The paper 'Wax: A benign hydrogen-storage material that rapidly releases H2-rich gases through microwave-assisted catalytic decomposition' is featured in the journal Scientific Reports.